SAP-samples/teched2022-DA160/exercises/ex04/README.md

 joins manually
 <br>![](images/00_00_0047.png)

-16. Click on the Expand icon in the top right corner again to reduce the size of the panel.
+16. Click on the ***Expand*** icon in the top right corner again to reduce the size of the panel.
 17. Now drag the table Product onto the canvas.
-18. Select the table Sales Transactions on the canvas.
+18. Select the table ***Sales Transactions*** on the canvas.
-19. Select the arrow and drag and drop the arrow to table Products to create a new Association between the table Sales Transactions and table Product.
+19. Select the ***arrow symbol*** and drag and drop the arrow to table Products to create a new Association between the table Sales Transactions and table Product.
 <br>![](images/00_00_0048.png)

 20. Ensure that the join between the Sales Transactions table and table Product is based on the Product ID (Product ID) column.